+Absolutely delighted to post this review in Bristol 247 from last week’s superb theatre trip.
 This is a very special piece of theatre.
 It’s warm, entertaining, heart-swelling, cringe-making, shame-facing and packs a hell of a punch, staring 2016 in the face all the way from 1955.
 In short, you need to see it, because ifContinue reading “Others’ work: Alice Childless’s Trouble In Mind – Ustinov, 10 Nov -17 Dec”

 I used to do a lot of theatre reviewing – when wed to a person I didn’t need to pay to look after our child! – and always wondered whether I should share them here.
 So, in a new departure, I thought I’d start.
 Last night I reviewed Nancy Meckler’s production (at Bath’s Ustinov Studio)Continue reading “Other people’s work: review of John Mighton’s Half Life, Bath”